cloviswrodrigues/rest_countries_api_with_color_theme_switcher/README.md

 ### What I learned

 - Used styled components theming to change colors to light or dark mode
-  - save the chosen theme in localstorage
+  - save the chosen theme in local storage
 - Applied Skeleton Screen to improve the user experience when loading images
+- Created component Loader when fetch data in API
 - Created Hook useLocalStorage to save and get values in Local Storage
+- Created page 404 not found
+- Created a visual alert if an error occurs when fetching data from the API
-- Created the Service layer to fetch country data in the data.json file
+- Created the Service layer to fetch country data in API [REST Countries](https://restcountries.com/)
+- Created country mapper to facilitate data manipulation
 - Used Eslint for source code standardization